MicrosoftDocs/windows-insider/wip/at-home/ISOs.md

 - If you use this drive to do a clean Windows install, connect it to the device and reboot.
 You may also need to adjust your BIOS or UEFI settings to allow it to boot from a USB-based drive.

-## Clean installation with a Windows 10 ISO
+## Clean installation of Windows

+> [!NOTE]
+> A clean installation is an advanced option to help you start fresh on your device.
+This will remove all your personal files, apps, and drivers, apps and customizations from your device manufacturer, and changes you made in Settings.
+We recommend you read through these steps and make sure you're confident how to do them before you get started.

+### Create installation media

 1. Back up all your files and applications.
-A clean install with a Windows 10 ISO will erase all of your files, settings, and applications.
+A clean install will erase all of your files, settings, and applications.

-2. [Download the latest Windows 10 ISO](https://www.microsoft.com/software-download/windows10) by saving it to a location on your PC or creating a bootable USB.
+2. [Download this tool](https://www.microsoft.com/software-download/windows10) and select **Run**.
+You need to be an administrator to run this tool.

+3. If you agree to the license terms, select **Accept**.

+4. On the **What do you want to do?** page, select **Create installation media for another PC**, and then select **Next**.

+5. Select the language, edition, and architecture (64-bit or 32-bit) for Windows 10.

+6. Select which media you want to use:

+- **ISO file.** Save an ISO file to your device, which can also be used to create a DVD.
+After the file is downloaded, you can go to where the file was saved, or select Open DVD burner, and follow the instructions to burn the file to a DVD.

+- **USB flash drive.** Attach a blank USB flash drive with at least 8GB of space.
+Any content on the flash drive will be deleted.

+### Using the ISO file you created

-3. Open File Explorer and go to where you saved the ISO.
+1. Open File Explorer and go to where you saved the ISO.
 Select the ISO file to open it, which lets Windows mount the image so you can access it.

-4. Select the setup.exe file to launch the install process.
+2. Select the setup.exe file to launch the install process.

-5. During setup, select the **Change what to keep** option, and then choose **Nothing** on the next screen to complete a clean intall.
+3. During setup, select the **Change what to keep** option, and then choose **Nothing** on the next screen to complete a clean intall.

+4. Once it's finished installing, you can check for updates now by going to **[Settings > Update & Security > Windows Update](https://aka.ms/WIPWindowsUpdate)** and selecting **Check for updates**.

+### Using the USB or DVD you created

+1. Attach the USB flash drive or insert the DVD in the device where you want to install Windows 10.

+2. Restart your device.

+3. If your device does not automatically boot to the USB or DVD media, you might have to open a boot menu or change the boot order in your BIOS or UEFI settings.

+4. On the **Install Windows** page, select your language, time, and keyboard preferences, and then select **Next**.

+5. Select Install Windows.

-6. Once it's finished installing, go to **[Settings > Update & Security > Windows Insider Program](https://aka.ms/WIPSettings)** if you'd like to set up Insider Preview builds again.
-[Get more help setting up Insider Preview builds.](https://docs.microsoft.com/windows-insider/at-home/get-started)
+6. Once it's finished installing, you can check for updates now by going to **[Settings > Update & Security > Windows Update](https://aka.ms/WIPWindowsUpdate)** and selecting **Check for updates**.